monirbd167/User-Credentials-Manager/README.md

   <img src="https://logos-world.net/wp-content/uploads/2021/10/Python-Symbol.png" width="600" height="300" alt="Python Logo">
 </p>

-> A secure, menu-driven User Credentials Manager that handles password hashing, encryption, decryption, and periodic key rotation with file-based persistence for credentials and encryption keys.
+> A secure, menu-driven User Credentials Manager that handles salted password hashing, encryption, decryption, and periodic key rotation with file-based persistence for credentials and encryption keys.

 User Credentials Manager is a secure, menu-driven system for managing user credentials.
 It uses strong password hashing and encryption to protect sensitive data, with periodic key rotation and automatic re-encryption for enhanced security.
 Credentials, encryption keys, and timestamps are stored persistently in files.
 The system allows users to easily add, authenticate, update, and delete accounts, while ensuring data integrity through robust error handling.